Berks County, Pennsylvania Wills Lawyers Near Reading, PA

 Anyone who has children who are younger than 18 years old should have a Declaration of Guardian for Minor Children as part of their estate plan.
 This document lists someone who can act as guardian if both parents pass away or are incapacitated.
 If no such document is present, minor children may be placed in foster care or a court may determine a guardian.
 This can be accomplished via specific language in a will, as well.

-Do I need a Wills Attorney in Reading, PA?
+Do I need a Wills Attorney?